-The following types of federal loans are available to students and/or their parents.
+The following types of federal aid may be available to students and/or their parents.

-The Federal Pell Grant is available to undergraduate students pursuing their first bachelor's degree that demonstrate financial need as determined by the FAFSA.
-Pell Grants do not need to be repaid and awards range based on the student's EFC.
-The exact award amount is dependent upon the student's enrollment status (full-time, 3/4 time, half-time, or less than half-time) and their Expected Family Contribution (EFC) which is calculated by the federal government based on the information supplied on the FAFSA.
+The Federal Pell Grant is available to undergraduate students pursuing their first bachelor's degree who demonstrate financial need as determined by the FAFSA and do not need to be repaid.
+Student eligibility is based on the student's Student Aid Index (SAI) which is calculated by the federal government based on the information supplied on the FAFSA.
+The exact award amount is dependent upon the student's enrollment status (full-time, 3/4 time, half-time, or less than half-time) and their SAI.

 Pell Grant Lifetime Limits

-Supplemental Educational Opportunity Grant (SEOG) is awarded to undergraduate students with the lowest EFC who will also receive a Federal Pell Grant in that academic year.
+Supplemental Educational Opportunity Grant (SEOG) is awarded to undergraduate students with the lowest Student Aid Index (SAI) who will also receive a Federal Pell Grant in that academic year.
 Funding is limited so students are strongly encouraged to file the FAFSA as soon as it is released.
 SEOG is awarded based on Buffalo State's packaging philosophy and ranges from $100 to $250 per semester.
 Financial need is required.

 SEOG Grant Lifetime Limits